The Buy Nothing New Challenge

 How to Tackle the Buy Nothing New Challenge

-While you can totally make this challenge about making no purchases (beyond groceries), it doesn’t have to be about spending no money on anything.
-It’s more about avoiding the purchase of unnecessary goods and putting deeper thought into what you buy.
+While you can totally make this challenge about making no new purchases (beyond groceries), it doesn’t have to be about spending no money.
+It’s more about taking inventory of what you have to help avoid buying unnecessary goods.
+It can also help you put deeper thought into what you buy.

 1. Take Stock of What You Have